Welcome to CV Dental Care Now at 3 Convienent Locations

 Dental bridges can be constructed from gold alloys, non-precious alloys, porcelain, or a combination of these materials.
 Porcelain is often bonded to either precious or non-precious metal.

 Dental bridges require a good oral health care, as teeth covered by crowns are also susceptible to tooth decay.
 Additionally, cleaning under the pontic (missing tooth) is also very important.
-Regular brushing and flossing is critical, as plaque can accumulate and lead to gingivitis and gum disease.
+Regular brushing and flossing are critical, as plaque can accumulate and lead to gingivitis and gum disease.
 Good daily home care and regular dental checkups can help minimize or prevent oral health problems.